DodgerBlue47/Arithmetic-Calculator/README.md

 ## Access to Source Code

 This app is free and open-source.
-You can access the source code, but modifications are not allowed.
+You can access the source code.

 ## Development